spawnfest/fluid_views_tribune/README.md

 > Most Ashy Building's arm falls off and grows into another animal called
 > Colossal Ashy Building.

+## What is a Fluid Views Tribune Anyways?

+That's easy!
+We looked up each of our addresses on http://what3words.com/ and James' address was way cooler than Paul's, plus James has a better office.

+James Edward Gray II james@graysoftinc.com @JEG2

+James possess infinite wisdom and willpower when it comes to programming challenges giving him the ability to perform massive refactors holding everything in his brain (and a little help from the compiler).

+Paul Dawson paul@into.computer @piisalie

+Paul keeps his cell phone in the microwave while he sleeps and loves the sounds supervision trees make in the Autumn winds.
+He doesn't have the most clever solutions and usually just brute forces his way through everything.

 ## Credit

 The simulation is inspired from an exercise in Land of Lisp: